 Airport Loop

-During migration it is common to see a variety of waterfowl and waterbirds; Canada Goose, Snow Goose and White-fronted Goose; Greater Scaup, Lesser Scaup, Black Bellied Plover, Dunlin, sandpipers.
-Summer sightings include Common Murre, Pigeon Guillemot, Marbled Murrelet, Black-legged Kittiwake, Arctic Tern, Pacific Loon and Common Loon.
+During migration it is common to see a variety of waterfowl and waterbirds like Canada Goose, Snow Goose, and White-fronted Goose; Greater Scaup, Lesser Scaup, Black Bellied Plover, Dunlin, and sandpipers.
+Summer sightings include Common Murre, Pigeon Guillemot, Marbled Murrelet, Black-legged Kittiwake, Arctic Tern, Pacific Loon, and Common Loon.
 In woodland and open areas, look for Sooty Grouse, Rufous Hummingbird, Chestnut-backed Chickadee, Hermit Thrush, Varied Thrush, Orange-crowned Warbler, Yellow-rumped Warbler, Townsend’s Warbler, Lincoln’s Sparrow, Red Crossbill, and Pine Siskin.
 Walkers should be aware of the rules for safety in bear and moose country.

 Directions:

-From Gustavus, head east 1.6 miles on Gustavus Road towards the airport, turn right on Airport Beach Road.
-This road goes from the end of the runway out to the beach and is an approximate 2-mile long loop road.
-The road past the end of the runway is an unsurfaced 2-track route.
+From Gustavus, head east 1.6 miles on Gustavus Road toward the airport, and turn right on Airport Beach Road.
+This road goes from the end of the runway out to the beach and is an approximate 2-mile-long loop road.
+The road past the end of the runway is an unsurfaced two-track route.

 Trail Information: